Benchmark, performance.now. Modern browsers deliver ever-increasing performance to JavaScript programs. Advanced optimizations are done on code.

 var elapsed = time2 - time1;

-// Write elapsed time to browser title bar.
+// Write elapsed time.

 Some notes.
 Different methods may perform slower or faster in different JavaScript engines.
 This is unavoidable.
 But the "ideal" JS code probably does well in all modern engines.